 What are the aims of this leaflet?

 This leaflet has been written to help you understand more about head lice.
-It tells you what head lice are, what can be done about them, and where you can find out more about them.
+It tells you what head lice are, how to treat them, and where you can find out more about them.

 What are head lice?